doctore/Spring5Microservices/README.md

 Using **Hazelcast** for that purpose, this microservice provides functionality to banned users temporally.
 That is the way we can use to disable any JWT active token related with a user we just disabled in database (through admin web page or similar tool).
 [UserController](https://github.com/doctore/Spring5Microservices/blob/master/pizza-service/src/main/java/com/pizza/controller/UserController.java) class provides the required web services.

+This microservice includes a [gRPC](https://grpc.io/docs/what-is-grpc/introduction/) server, more information in [gRPC communication](#gRPC-communication).
 <br><br>

 ### order-service